indranarayan12/ud036_StarterCode/README.md

 ## Demo
 For a demo, checkout <https://github.com/indranarayan12/ud036_StarterCode/blob/master/fresh_tomatoes.html>

+## Download
+The files for the project may be [downloaded here](https://github.com/indranarayan12/udacity-movie-trailer-project/archive/master.zip).

 ## Documentation
 ### Class Movie
 The Movie object class consists of four class variables, a constructor method and a class method for playing Movie object's movie trailer.
 The code is located in [media.py]().